Arts on the Line: Selection process

 From 1979-1980, the Cambridge Arts Council, which was charged with choosing the artworks, went through the artist selection process and selected twenty artworks, five for each station.
 To select the works, an "arts committee" was formed for each of the stations, and an open call for artists was publicized; over 650 artists submitted proposals.

-There were between 10 and 15 people sitting on each selection committee.
-Each committee had at least one of each of the following: MBTA representatives, community development representatives, members of local historical societies, local residents, business representatives, and an arts administrator.

-Each committee had two subgroups, an "advisory board" and an "art panel".
-The advisory board was tasked with collecting information about the future station and its surroundings.
+Each committee included at least one of each of MBTA representatives, community development representatives, members of local historical societies, local residents, business representatives, and an arts administrator.
+Each committee had two subgroups, an advisory board and an art panel.
+The advisory board collected information about the future station and its surroundings.
 This included design of the station, history of the area, and a profile of future station users.
 This information was passed along to the art panel, composed of three people: an artist, an art professional from outside of Massachusetts, and someone who lived near the future station.
-This panel was the group that actual chose the artworks.
+This panel chose the artworks.